 Chia seeds are pretty flavorless so you can be creative with what you add them to.

-Using chia seeds to make a high fiber breakfast
+Using chia seeds to make blueberry chia seed pudding

 To be honest, I have been eating chia pudding for a while now but I've found it rather lack luster and tend to only have it when I'm burnt out on my other breakfast ideas.
-Because chia seeds have so many good health benefits, I wanted to explore how I can bring some pizzazz to chia pudding so I can actually be excited to eat it!
+Because chia seeds have so many good health benefits, I wanted to explore how I could bring some pizzazz to chia pudding!
 And if I may say so myself, I think I have done just that!
 I found that the lemon zest and frozen blueberries in this recipe make all the difference and was exactly what was lacking in other chia seed pudding recipes.
 Just add your favorite toppings and you have a delicious, healthy, and quick breakfast or snack!

 Zesty Lemon Blueberry Chia Pudding